Norebo conflict: Conflict between Tugushev and Orlov

 After re-starting to work at Karat/Norebo as assistant to Orlov, Tugushev began to claim a part of the whole business which has been constantly growing in worldwide scale (Norebo's fish is nowadays particularly used by McDonald's).
 This led to his conflict with Orlov as Orlov made allegations of extortion and telephone threats.
 Tugushev filed a criminal complaint accusing Orlov of fraud.
-The first proceedings were commenced on 24 November 2015 at Koptevskiy court in Moscow apparently by Mr Tugushev (but he denies).
-Tugushev says that this was sham litigation instigated by Mr Orlov to obstruct and destroy claims of Tugushev.
-In 2015, a similar situation was staged in the District Court of the Republic of Karelia.
+The first proceedings were commenced on 24 November 2015 at Koptevskiy court in Moscow apparently by Tugushev (but he denies).
+Tugushev says that this was sham litigation instigated by Orlov to obstruct and destroy claims of Tugushev.
+In 2015, a similar situation was staged in the Loukhi District Court of the Republic of Karelia.

 In 2016, Orlov complained to the police about receiving the threatening telephone calls from someone possibly acting on behalf of Tugushev.
 Later the one who called Orlov was identified as Mr Dzhamaldaev.
 The police put Tugushev under house arrest the same year, however Tugushev denied any links to Dzhamaldaev.
 In December 2017, the investigation was closed with Tugushev found not linked with the Dzhamaldaev.

 In 2016, Tugushev also made criminal complaints against Orlov in Russia accusing him of fraud which resulted in criminal proceedings commenced on 25 July 2018.
 Both complaints were based on the allegation that Orlov had unlawfully obtained Tugushev’s stake in Norebo.
 As part of these proceedings, Norebo office and the related persons were subjected to several police raids between 26 and 28 September 2018, in which large quantities of documents were collected.
 Tugushev also convicted Orlov in falsification of documents submitted to the Murmansk court.

 At the same time, the media reported on Tugushev’s filing of crime complaints in connection with forgery by Orlov of the evidence and Tugushev’s signatures on the share purchase agreements signed in 2000.